New Zealand Government: List of successive governments

+The role of the king and the governor-general

 The New Zealand Government is formally styled [His] Majesty's Government in the Seal of New Zealand Act 1977.
-This is a reference to the monarch, currently King Charles III, who is identified as the head of state in the Constitution Act 1986.
-The legal authority of the state that is vested in the monarch, known as "the Crown", remains the source of the executive power exercised by the Government.
+This is a reference to the monarch, King Charles III, who is the head of state under the Constitution Act 1986.
+The legal authority of the state that is vested in the monarch, known as "the Crown", which is the source of the executive power exercised by the Government.
 Sovereignty in New Zealand has never rested solely with the monarch due to the English Bill of Rights 1689, later inherited by New Zealand, which establishes the principle of parliamentary sovereignty.
 Nonetheless, the Constitution Act describes the monarch as the "Sovereign".

-In many areas the Crown possesses a body of powers known as the royal prerogative.
+In many areas, the Crown possesses a body of powers known as the royal prerogative.
 For example, the Royal Assent (the monarch's approval) is required to enact laws and the royal sign-manual gives authority to letters patent and orders in council.
 The royal prerogative also includes summoning and dissolving the Parliament in order to call an election, and extends to foreign affairs: the negotiation and ratification of treaties, alliances, international agreements, the right to declare war and peace, and the deployment and armament of defence forces.

-The King rarely personally exercises his executive powers; since the sovereign does not normally reside in New Zealand, he appoints a governor-general to represent him and exercise most of his powers.
-The person who fills this role is selected on the advice of the prime minister and other ministers.
-"Advice" in this sense is a choice generally without options since it would be highly unconventional for the prime minister's advice to be overlooked—a convention that protects the monarchy.
+The king rarely personally exercises his executive powers; since the sovereign does not normally reside in New Zealand, he appoints a governor-general to represent him and exercise most of his powers.
+The person who fills this role is selected on the advice of the prime minister.
+"Advice" in this sense is a choice without options since it would be highly unconventional for the prime minister's advice to be ignored—a convention that protects the monarchy.
 As long as the monarch is following the advice of his ministers, he is not held personally responsible for the decisions of the Government.
 The governor-general has no official term limit, and is said to serve "at His Majesty's pleasure".

-As per the conventional stipulations of constitutional monarchy, the King and his representative rarely intervene directly in political affairs.
+As per the conventional stipulations of constitutional monarchy, the king and his representative rarely intervene directly in political affairs.
 Just as the sovereign's choice of governor-general is on the prime minister's advice, the governor-general exercises the executive powers of state on the advice of ministers.
-For example, the governor-general's power to withhold the Royal Assent to Bills has been rendered ineffective by convention.
+For example, the governor-general's power to withhold the Royal Assent to bills of parliament has been rendered ineffective by the convention.